 Kate Raudenbush’s Axis Mundi was located at Connecticut and K Street, north of Farragut Square, and Nekisha Durrett’s Up ‘til Now sculpture was on the Connecticut Avenue Overlook, just south of Dupont Circle.

 The exhibition was on display from April 2019 through October 2020.
 It was made possible through a grant from the DC Commission on the Arts and Humanities.
 Additional support was provided by Share Fund.

 Up 'til Now

 by Nekisha Durrett

 In Up ’til Now, Nekisha Durrett evokes the history of the area’s landscape and architecture.
 She envisions the forests, thickets, marshes, and springs from hundreds of years ago gradually giving way to the roadways, infrastructure, and buildings that shape our built environment today.
-Looking through the peephole on the front of the structure, one can see a diorama invoking the rolling terrain blanketing DC hundreds of years ago before colonial times.
-Durrett also references the Victorian rowhomes later populating this area through the architectural shape and ornamentation on her sculpture.
+Looking through the peephole on the front of the structure, one could see a diorama invoking the rolling terrain blanketing DC hundreds of years ago before colonial times.
+Durrett also referenced the Victorian rowhomes later populating this area through the architectural shape and ornamentation on her sculpture.

 Durrett is based in Washington, DC.

 Kate Raudenbush’s Axis Mundi is a futuristic landmark echoing the shape of an ancient obelisk, a monument used to mark places of importance.
 The sculpture references the dynamic diagonal lines of Pierre Charles L’Enfant’s city plan for Washington, DC and star patterns that connect to the sky above.

 The modern obelisk marked this site, while a mirrored sphere reflected the people who surround it and form the vital center of our city.